-- 10.3.1 After receipt of the written appeal, the MD will deliver the document to the Area Coordinator\ (AC) of the region or his delegate, who will act as Lead of the Arbitration Team. - 10.3.2 The AC\ will notify a RACL, at the point of convening the appeals team, to brief them on the facts surrounding an appeal and monitor the process. - 10.3.3 The AC\ will select a team of 3 shooters (including himself) who are certified Safety Officers to comprise the Appeals Team. - 10.3.3.1 Each member will have one vote. - 10.3.3.2 The Appeals Team Members shall have no conflict of interest with the outcome. - 10.3.3.3 Appeals team members must not have viewed videos or other evidence of any party prior to their convening as a team to review the shooter's appeal.
+- 10.3.1 Upon receipt of the formal written appeal and the fee of \$100, the Match Director will deliver the package to the Area Coordinator of the region (or their delegate if they are not present.
+At Tier 5 match this is a Regional AC Lead.) who shall lead the arbitration team. - 10.3.2 The AC will notify a RACL, at the point of convening the appeals team, to brief them on the facts surrounding an appeal and monitor the process. - 10.3.3 The AC will select a team of 3 shooters (including himself) who are certified Safety Officers to comprise the Appeals Team. - 10.3.3.1 Each member will have one vote. - 10.3.3.2 The Appeals Team Members shall have no conflict of interest with the outcome. - 10.3.3.3 Appeals team members must not have viewed videos or other evidence of any party prior to their convening as a team to review the shooter's appeal.

-- 10.3.4 The Appeals Team will review the document prepared by the Shooter and will retain the appeal fee until a decision is made. - 10.3.4.1 The Team may request further information from the shooter, SO, CSO, MD, and witnesses, and may inspect any stage or area related to the appeal. - 10.3.4.2 The shooter filing the appeal may not initiate communications with any of the parties involved with the issue or with the Appeals Team after the initial submission of the appeal. - 10.3.4.3 The team will deliberate and render a decision within 1 hour after receipt of the appeal.
-This will be presented to the MD and the shooter who filed the appeal. - 10.3.4.4 It is the responsibility of the MD to implement the Appeals Team's decision. - 10.3.4.5 If the team supports the appeal, this may involve reinstating the shooter, providing the shooter with a reshoot, eliminating a penalty or withdrawing the stage from the match.
-In this case, the appeal fee will be returned to the shooter. - 10.3.4.6 If the team does not support the appeal, the decision of the MD stands and the AC\ will forward the appeal fee to IDPA Headquarters. - 10.3.4.7 All decisions by the Appeals Team are final and may not be appealed. - 10.3.4.8 No third-party appeals will be accepted by a shooter on behalf of someone else. - 10.3.4.9 The AC\ will provide a summary of the appeal and disposition to IDPA Headquarters via the RACL within 1 week of the match completion date with their After-Action report of the match. - 10.3.5 \All references of AC include IPOC and designates where appropriate.
+10.3.4 The Appeals Team will review the document prepared by the Shooter and will retain the appeal fee until a decision is made.

+- 10.3.4.1 The Team may request further information from the shooter, SO, CSO, MD, and witnesses, and may inspect any stage or area related to the appeal. - 10.3.4.2 The shooter filing the appeal may not initiate communications with any of the parties involved with the issue or with the Appeals Team after the initial submission of the appeal. - 10.3.4.3 The team will deliberate in an area of the range free of outside disturbances by individuals influencing or recording the proceedings for a period of up to one hour.
+(Disturbing deliberations may be considered Unsportsmanlike Conduct.)
+The decision/s will be presented to the MD and the shooter filing the appeal. - 10.3.4.4 It is the responsibility of the MD to implement the Appeals Team's decision. - 10.3.4.5 If the team does not support or sustain the appeal, the MD decision stands and the Team Lead will forward the appeal forms and fee to IDPA Headquarters. - 10.3.4.6 If the team does not support the appeal, the decision of the MD stands and the AC will forward the appeal fee to IDPA Headquarters. - 10.3.4.7 All decisions by the Appeals Team are final and may not be appealed. - 10.3.4.8 No third-party appeals will be accepted by a shooter on behalf of someone else. - 10.3.4.9 The AC will provide a summary of the appeal and disposition to IDPA Headquarters via the RACL within 1 week of the match completion date with their After-Action report of the match. - 10.3.5 All references of AC include IPOC and designates where appropriate.
 In some circumstances, time zones may preclude immediate reporting and will require other text or email notification.